deejayy/consolevision/README.md

-# consolevision
+# Console Vision
-Console Vision - A windowed console framework for Delphi
+A windowed console framework for Delphi